Director: Spike Lee

 The fact that Russell doesn't seem to be in any rush, despite making demands for a plane has Frazier wondering and he calls Russell with the news that his plane is ready, but before he can allow him on, he needs to inspect the bank first to make sure that nobody has been killed.
 He is let into the bank after he is patted down and shown the four rooms with all the hostages.
 He tells Russell he knows he's stalling and there's no way he plans to get on a plane with 50 hostages (I had no idea he was planning on taking the hostages with him!) and Frazier knows that Russell knows that won't work because he saw Dog Day Afternoon.
 (Thanks for spoiling that for me, Denzel!)
 I do have Dog Day Afternoon in my Netflix queue along with fifty other movies, not to mention the fifteen movies I have on my "to watch" list on Netflix Instant.
 So, eventually, I'll get around to watching and reviewing it!
 He wants to know what his real plan is, but Russell won't reveal anything to him, only that he'll walk out the door when he's good and ready.
 Before he leaves, Frazier attacks Russell, but immediately has a gun to his head by one of the other criminals.
 Since Russell had the chance to kill him, but didn't, this proves to Frazier that he's not the killing type.
 Hmmm, I feel like Frazier was a little too close to playing Russian roulette with that move on attacking Russell: if he doesn't get killed, Russell's not the murdering type.
 If he does get killed, well, he's dead!
 I don't think I'd want to take a chance like that!
 However, he seems to be wrong about Russell because Russell calls him and tells him to put the camera on the second floor window and they see a hostage with a bag over their head get executed.
 So much for the theory that Frazier had about Russell not being a violent person.

 The next shot of the movie is Frazier walking back to the bank with a pissed-off look on his face.
 Except the way they shot it, he's not walking, he's more like gliding.
-You can tell that Denzel is standing on something with wheels and is being pulled.
+You can tell that Denzel is standing on a conveyer belt or something similar to it.
 It looks really weird, but you know that Spike Lee loves this shot because he used it as Denzel's clip at the end of the movie when all the actors are being credited with their own scene from the movie.
 To me, it would look way more menacing if he were actually walking with a purposeful stride.
 It is a very artistic choice, but doesn't work in the context of the scene.
 I guess this is something Spike Lee does in a lot of his films.

 Now that someone has been killed, it's time to get serious and end this thing before anything else catastrophic happens.
 Frazier realizes, after they've had a conversation about how they plan to infiltrate the bank, that the criminals have probably put a listening device on one of the items that have been brought out with the hostages.
 He is proven right, but is too late to stop them from entering the bank.
 It's chaotic, but all the hostages are released with no one being killed.
 The only problem is, since they're all dressed the same as the criminals, they can't decipher the hostages from the robbers and that is when they're all taken in for questioning.
 Everyone is treated as a suspect.
 The police look around the bank and find some very peculiar things which include fake weapons, a prop that was used to fake the execution with fake blood, and the fact that nothing was taken from the bank.